Stretches & Flows – Back & Side Waist – Overview

 About this Digest

 - Select from the Quick Menu above to review stretches, asana variations, and flows that target the back and side waist.

-- While these may naturally overlap “core-” focused practices, here we prioritize stretching and have a separate section: Core Strengthening Exercises.
+- While these may naturally overlap with “core-” focused practices, here we prioritize stretching while there is a separate section on Core Strengthening Exercises.